temcocontrols/T3000Webview/api/README.md

 Before diving into the code, please ensure that you have the latest versions of Rust and Cargo.
 This will not only facilitate a smoother setup but also guarantee that you're utilizing the most recent features and optimizations offered by the Rust ecosystem.

+# Run tests

+bash`cargo test`

 # Bulid command for smaller size

-bash`cargo +nightly build -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort --target x86_64-pc-windows-msvc --release`
+bash`cargo +nightly build -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort --target i686-pc-windows-msvc --release`

 # Run server example

-cargo run --example run_server --release
+bash`cargo run --example run_server --release`

-# Database & Migration
+# Migration

-We have a mixed approach for database queries in this project.
-Some of them are handled by Sea ORM, while others are done with Sqlx.
-In this section, we will explain how to work with both of these libraries.
+Database queries handled by Sea ORM, while migration are done with Sqlx.
+In this section, we will explain how to work with migrations.

 ## Create database

-sqlx database create
+bash`sqlx database create`

 ## Run migration

-sqlx migrate run
+bash`sqlx migrate run`

 ## Add migration

-sqlx migrate add -r <migration_name>
+bash`sqlx migrate add -r <migration_name>`

-## Generate the Sea-ORM entities
+# Generate the Sea-ORM entities

-sea-orm-cli generate entity -o src/entity
+bash`sea-orm-cli generate entity -o src/entity`